htuncer/machine-learning/projects/capstone/capstone_report.md

 ### Data Exploration
 To train my object detection model, I will use the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) which are retrieved by Udacity from  [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), [the KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).
 The data has two labels: vehicle and non-vehicle.
 There are around 8800 images at each class.
 The images are 64x64 pixels, in RGB color space with no Alpha channel and in portable network graphics (PNG) format.

+Non-vehicle images are extracted from road sequences not containing vehicles.
+Vehicle images includes high variety of vehicle make, model and color.
+One important feature affecting the appearance of the vehicle is the position of the vehicle relative to the camera.
+Therefore,  images are separated in four different regions according to the pose: middle/close range in front of the camera, middle/close range in the left, close/middle range in the right, and far range.
+In addition, the images are extracted in such a way that they do not perfectly fit the contour of the vehicle in order to make the classifier more robust to offsets in the hypothesis generation stage.
+Instead, some images contain the vehicle loosely (some background is also included in the image), while others only contain the vehicle partially

-I made sure that I have equal number of samples from both class.
-The images were also from different angles and distance from a vehicle.
-Variety of make, models cars in different colors.
+I made sure that I have equal number of samples from both vehicle and non-vehicle classes.

 To train my object classification model, I will use  [annotated data set](https://github.com/udacity/self-driving-car/tree/master/annotations) provided by CrowdAI.
 It contains over 65,000 labels across 9,423 frames (in JPG format) collected from a Point Grey research cameras running at full resolution of 1920x1200 at 2hz.
 The dataset includes labels for car, truck and pedestrian.
+I removed the pedestrian label as my goal is not to identify pedestrians but vehicles.

 I will use %80 of data for training %20 for validation.